-If you’re like a lot of people, you probably believe that getting into a good college requires you to be the “model” candidate.
+If you’re like a lot of people, you probably believe that getting into a good college requires you to be the “model” candidate rather than a proper college acceptance hook.
 Maybe you wrote it all down and somewhere, amongst all your college brochures, applications, and financial aid forms, you’ve got a checklist for college acceptance that looks something like this:

 - Grades: Take all the hard classes you can and get on the honor roll — every semester!